Adversarial Guitar Amplifier Modelling With Unpaired Data: Experiments

 \subsection{Experiment 1: Single Guitar}

-The dataset is split to ensure that the input and target datasets do not contain any of the same guitar content.
-To achieve this, the dataset is divided into two-second segments, with subsequent segments being sent alternately to either the input or target training dataset.
+The dataset was split to ensure that the input and target datasets do not contain any of the same guitar content, by dividing it into two-second segments, with subsequent segments being sent alternately to either the input or target training dataset.
 This ensures that the spectral content of the unprocessed guitar in both datasets is similar, but that the actual content is different.

+Unsupervised models trained with the spectral domain discriminator configurations introduced in Sec. \ref{sec:method} were tested, as well as an unsupervised baseline that used the MelGAN discriminator \cite{kumar2019melgan}.
+As a supervised baseline, the same generator model was trained in a supervised manner, to minimise the Error-to-Signal ratio loss function, $\mathcal{E}_\text{ESR}$, with high-pass filter pre-emphasis \cite{damskaggICASSP}.

 As in this case the guitar is the same in both datasets, as shown in Fig.~\ref{fig:datasetup}(a), a ground truth, or reference, for how the input guitar should sound after the effects processing is applied is available.
 This allows a validation loss to be calculated over a held-out validation set, that consists of paired input/output guitar audio.
-This also allows a baseline supervised model to be trained.

 For validation loss metrics, we use both the linear and log scaled multi-scale magnitude spectrogram loss described in \cite{DDSP}, which we refer to as $\mathcal{E}_\text{ms}$ and $\mathcal{E}_\text{lms}$ respectively.
 In addition to this, we also present the L1 distance between the output and target mel magnitude spectrograms, again using both linear and log scaling, which we will refer to as $\mathcal{E}_\text{mel}$ and $\mathcal{E}_\text{lmel}$ respectively.